Who Is Vin Diesel?

 Born on July 18, 1967, Vin Diesel dropped out of college to create his first film, Multi-Facial, which was screened at the Cannes Film Festival in 1995.
 His following film, Strays, screened at Sundance.
 Diesel’s work attracted the attention of Steven Spielberg, who cast the actor in Saving Private Ryan (1998).
 He starred in several films before landing his career-defining role in The Fast and the Furious (2001).
-Additional films include The Chronicles of Riddick (2004), Guardians of the Galaxy (2014), in which he did voiceover work, and Furious 7 (2015).
+Additional films include The Chronicles of Riddick (2004), Guardians of the Galaxy (2014) and later chapters of the Furious franchise.

 Early Life and Career